East Shore Seawall

-The project, a collaboration between the US Army Corps of Engineers and the - New York New York State Department of Environmental Conservation, was first announced in May 2017.
+The project, a collaboration between the US Army Corps of Engineers and the New York State Department of Environmental Conservation, was first announced in May 2017.
 In 2019, the city allocated $615 million for its design and construction.

 Conflicts over environmental remediation has stalled the building of the project, originally projected to be completed in 2024.

+Federal legislation to expedite the construction of the seawall was passed in June 2022.
+It is expected to cost $1.5 billion.
+Construction was slated to begin at the end of that year.